badgersow/lock-error-snitch/README.md

 mvn clean package
 ```

-The agent jar is `target/lock-snitch-agent.jar`
+The agent jar can be found in `target/lock-snitch-agent.jar`

 #### Usage